uxlfoundation/foundation/language/README.rst

 The SIG does not discuss the design of SYCL APIs, just general feedback.

-The language SIG is led by Ruyman Reyes Castro <ruyman@codeplay.com>
+The language SIG is led by Ruyman Reyes Castro <ruyman  AT codeplay DOT com>

 Archived meeting notes from meetings held under the oneAPI Community Forum can be found `here`_